Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Prompt Stealing Attack

 \subsection{Results}

-\Cref{fig:prompt_steal_example} displays two examples of \stealing{} from \diffusiondb{} and \lexica{}.
+\Cref{fig:prompt_steal_example} demonstrates two examples of \stealing{} from \diffusiondb{} and \lexica{}.
 The first row shows user prompts and the generated images.
 The second row shows \stealing{}'s stolen prompts and the reproduced images.
 The stolen prompts are also similar to the user's prompts.
-Even though there are differences at the word-level, from a model's perspective, the two prompts are highly similar.
+Even though there exist word-level differences, from a model's perspective, the two prompts are highly similar.
 Thus, the generated images are almost identical to the original.